 Linda Mutschler, Executive Director

-Linda spent nearly the majority of her career on Wall Street as an equity analyst.
+Linda spent the majority of her career on Wall Street as an equity analyst.
 After retiring in 2005, she and her family returned to Wisconsin.
-Linda’s volunteer interests include nutrition, health, education and the environment.
+Linda’s interests include nutrition, health, education and the environment.
 Linda is a graduate of Harvard College and the Wharton School of Business.
 She is married to Jock Mutschler and has two children.
 She and her family love spending time on Little Cedar Lake and can often can be found on various CLCF trails with their golden retriever.

 Mackenzie graduated from UW Whitewater with a BS in Environmental Science.
 She began her environmental career as an Aquatic Invasive Species Intern with Washington County, spending hours in the Cedar Lakes region.
 She has since been a crew member for Prairie Future Seed Co. where she restored and maintained native prairies in Wisconsin.
 More recently, she has been an Assistant Grower in the propagation department at Johnson’s Nursery where her Wisconsin native plant knowledge has expanded.
 In her free time, Mackenzie enjoys growing her own native perennials, kayaking and cross stitching.
 She is excited to get her hands dirty working on CLCF’s Preserves!